jonathanyeh0723/OpenVINO_Computer_Pointer_Controller/README.md

 ## Documentation

 ### Command Line Arguments

+To get to know how to use the arguments, run python3 main.py -h from the command line:
 ```
 usage: main.py [-h] -fd FACEDETECTIONMODEL -fl FACIALLANDMARKMODEL -hp
                HEADPOSEMODEL -ge GAZEESTIMATIONMODEL -i INPUT [-d DEVICE]